DevCrew-io/2checkout-flutter/README.md

 2. Utilize Kotlin version 1.7.0 and above.
 3. Ensure you are using an up-to-date Android Gradle build tools version.
 4. Use an up-to-date Gradle version accordingly.
-5. Implement `PluginRegistry.ActivityResultListener` for handling `onActivityResults`.
-6. Remember to rebuild the app after making the above changes, as these changes may not take effect with hot reload.
+5. Remember to rebuild the app after making the above changes, as these changes may not take effect with hot reload.

 If you encounter difficulties while setting up the package on Android, join the discussion for support.